-Château Doisy-Védrines stayed in the hands of the Boireau family for a long time.
-Only at the ripe old age of 94 did Madame Teyssonneau hand over the management to her grandson Pierre Castéja.
-Today, Olivier Castéja heads the business.
-Although he is a member of this famous family, his farm does not count as a family empire Borie-Manoux, The vineyards cover 26 hectares of vineyards, with the varieties Sémillon (85%) and Sauvignon Blanc (15%) are planted.
-The long-lasting noble sweet wine is aged for 18 months in 70% new oak barrels.
+Château Doisy-Védrines remained in the hands of the Boireau family for a long time.
+It was only at the age of 94 that Madame Teyssonneau left the management to her grandson Pierre Castéja.
+Today Olivier Castéja heads the company.
+Although he is a member of this famous family, his company is not part of the family empire Borie-Manoux, The vineyards cover 26 hectares of vineyards with the varieties Sémillon (85%) and Sauvignon Blanc (15%) are planted.
+The long-lasting noble sweet wine is aged for 18 months in 70% new barriques.
 The second wine is called "Château La Tour-Védrines".
 A red wine is produced under "La Tour-Védrines".